 All Amazon links on this post are affiliate links.
 If you buy anything on Amazon through the links on this post (not just items from this post), Amazon will pay me some coffee money (at no extra cost to you), which I promise to drink while creating more helpful content like this (All opinions on this site remain my own).

-After a Mission goes wrong, Mission: Impossible Fallout finds Ethan Hunt and his IMF team in a race against time to prevent a global catastrophe.
+After a Mission goes wrong, Mission: Impossible Fallout finds Ethan Hunt and his team in a race against time to stop a global catastrophe.

 But it’s the stunt work and fight scenes that set Fallout apart from all other action movies.
 With my favorite being every single scene in Paris.
 From the three-part chase to the fight in the Men’s room, Fallout’s cinematography never failed to impress.

 But setting Aside the Meticulous art of Movie-Making that turned out to be Mission: Impossible Fallout.
-The fact that all of Ethan Hunt’s stunts were real and done by a 56-year-old Tom Cruise is just amazing.
+I was really impressed that a 56-year-old Tom Cruise performed all his own stunts.

 However, it’s the movie’s secondary villain, August Walker ( Henry Cavil) that left me less than excited.

 Compared to Ethan Hunt, Walker was an inferior agent and unworthy of all the hype the trailers gave him.
 Not to mention that he got his ass handed to him in one place I expected him to shine ( the bathroom fight).

 And while this aspect didn’t kill the movie for me, I expected more from Superman.

 From the chase to the fights to the stunts to the plans, Fallout brings back the classic Mission Impossible in an even better way.
 And while I hope this doesn’t turn into a ten-part series, I respect how the franchise has evolved.